jrpool/jsonresume-theme-a11y/README.md

 }
 ```

+### Content

+You can decide what sections exist in your résumé, what they contain, and how they are formatted.

+Think of each top-level property in your source file as a section.
+You can choose any property name for it (`work`, `references`, etc.), and that name, or if possible its legend conversion, will become the heading or title-attribute value of the section.

+You can give each top-level property a format, if you wish.
+Do that my making the value of the property an object and then giving that object at least 2 properties, named `format` and `data`.
+Some formats will require other properties, as described below.

+The `format` property should have a string value chosen from this list:

+- boxedBulletList
+- head
+- pic1
+- rowTables
+- rowTablesCircled
+- tableLeftHead
+- tableTopHead
+- work

+The format you choose constrains other properties of the object, as follows:

+#### Boxed bullet list (`boxedBulletList`)

+The `data` value must be an array of what we can call “stringables”.
+For now, assume that they are strings.

+There may be a `level` property, with an integer value from 1 through 3.
+If there is none, the application will set `level` to 1.
+The value should depend on the degree of nesting of the list within other lists: 1 if it’s a top-level list, 2 if nested within another one, or 3 if nested even deeper.

+This property will be rendered as a bulleted list, with a heading, enclosed in a box.
+Each stringable in the `data` array will be an item in the list.
+The property name, or its conversion, will be the heading.

+#### Heading (`head`)

+The `data` value must be a stringable.

+There may be a `level` property, indicating how prominent you want the heading to be, from 1 (most) to 7 (least).
+If there isn’t one, the application will set `level` to 1.

+The property will be rendered as a centered line of bold text.

+#### Portrait ('pic1')

+The `data` value must be an object with 2 properties: `src` and `alt`.
+The value of `src` should be the URL of an image.
+The value of `alt` should be a string describing the image.

+The property will be rendered as an image in the upper-right corner of the document, not displacing any other content.

+#### One-row tables (`rowTables`)

+The `data` value must be an array of arrays of strings.
+Each inner array represents a one-row table whose cells are populated by the strings in that array.

+The property will be rendered as a set of one-row tables, each centered, one below the other.

+#### One-row tables with heading and border (`rowTablesCircled`)

+The `data` value must be an object with `head` and `tables` properties.
+The `head` value must be a string.
+The `tables` value must be an array of arrays, as specified above under “One-row tables”.

+There may be a `level` property, indicating how prominent you want the heading to be, from 1 (most) to 7 (least).
+If there isn’t one, the application will set `level` to 1.

+The property will be rendered as a set of one-row tables, as with “One-row tables”, but with two additional features: a heading and an oval border.

+#### Left-headed table (`tableLeftHead`)

+The `data` value must be an array of arrays.
+Each inner array must contain at least 2 elements, the first being a string and the others being stringables.

+The property will be rendered as a table whose leftmost column contains headings, right-justified and not bordered.
+The headings will be the first elements of the inner arrays, or, if possible, their legend conversions.

+#### Top-headed table (`tableTopHead`)

+===

+- address
+- code
+- ed
+- headedString
+- hLink
+- mailLink

+is an array, then

+You can give each sectiona format, a level, and content.
  whose array of strings.
 : The purposes and meanings of items are described by semantic tag names and `title` attributes.
 Semantically distinct sections are identified as `section` elements
  choose the values of the `title` attributes.: The default nclude a `legend` property in your JSON file that maps property names to , so that assistive technologies and tooltips will show (or translate) understandable captions.